pytest-dev/pytest/doc/en/skipping.rst

 Marking a test function to be skipped
 -------------------------------------------

-.. versionadded:: 2.0, 2.4

-The simplest way to skip a function is to mark it with the `skip` decorator, which may be passed an optional `reason`:
+The simplest way to skip a function is to mark it with the `skip` decorator (added in 2.8) which may be passed an optional `reason`:

     @pytest.mark.skip(reason="no way of currently testing this")
     def test_the_unknown():
         ...

+.. versionadded:: 2.0, 2.4

 If you wish to skip something conditionally then you can use `skipif` instead.
 Here is an example of marking a test function to bwe skipped